stfc/cloud-docker-images/cloud-chatops/README.md

 ### Deployment

-For instructions on how to install and deploy Cloud ChatOps, see [INSTALL.md](./INSTALL.md)
+For instructions on how to deploy Cloud ChatOps, see [INSTALL.md](./INSTALL.md)